-i) To make the students confident of speaking in English impeccably and with utmost enthusiasm.

-- ii) To familiarize the students with different styles of communication. - iii) To enlighten the students with the seven concepts of communication. - iv) To make the students understand the nuances of communication. - v) To train the students and make them comprehend various aspects of Interview skills.
+- i) To make the students confident of speaking in English impeccably and with utmost enthusiasm. - ii) To familiarize the students with different styles of communication. - iii) To enlighten the students with the seven concepts of communication. - iv) To make the students understand the nuances of communication. - v) To train the students and make them comprehend various aspects of Interview skills.

-Unit Topics Sub-Topic Lectures Recognition and review of Nouns, Pronouns, Verbs, Adverbs, Parts of Adjectives, Prepositions, Conjunctions, Interjections, 1 Knowledge of Courses/ Subjects, Object and Compliment of 3 speech the Verb, Verbals -Infinitival, Gerund and Preposition Recognition and review Contextual teaching of prepositions of time - on, in, at, since, Prepositions for, ago, before, to, past, to, from, till/until, by Prepositions of 2 of time and place: in, at, on, by, next to, besides, near, between, behind, in 3 place front of, under, below, over, above, across, through, to, into, towards, onto, from Clause, Basic definitions of clauses and phrases, Focus on Relative 3 phrases and Pronouns and their use in sentences as relative clauses.
-2 5 Relative 2 Clauses Courses/Subje Rules that guide the agreement of the Courses/Subjects to its 4 cts Verb verb 2 Agreement Sentence Assertive sentences, Exclamatory sentences, Interrogative 5 types and sentences, Negative sentences, Compound sentences, complex Transformati sentences, simple sentences, Degrees of Comparison 2 on of sentences
+Unit Topics Sub-Topic Lectures Recognition and review of Nouns, Pronouns, Verbs, Parts of Speech Adverbs, Adjectives, Prepositions, Conjunctions, 1 Interjections, Knowledge of Courses/ Subjects, Object 3 and Compliment of the Verb, Verbals -Infinitival, Gerund and Preposition Recognition and review Contextual teaching of prepositions of time - on, in, at, Prepositions since, for, ago, before, to, past, to, from, till/until, by 2 of time and Prepositions of place: in, at, on, by, next to, beside, near, 3 place between, behind, in front of, under, below, over, above, across, through, to, into, towards, onto, from Clause, Basic definitions of clauses and phrases, Focus on 3 phrases and Relative Pronouns and their use in sentences as relative Relative clauses.
+2 Clauses 4 Courses/Subje Rules that guide the agreement of the Courses/Subjects to 2 4 cts Verb its verb 2 Agreement Assortive contents Evelementony contents Internessitive Sentence Assertive sentences, Exclamatory sentences, Interrogative types and sentences, Negative sentences, Compound sentences, 2 5 Transformati complex sentences, simple sentences, Degrees of 2 on of Comparison sentences Change from Active Voice to Dessive Voice and vice 6 Voice Change from Active Voice to Passive Voice and vice 2 versa

-6 Voice Change from Active Voice to Passive Voice and vice versa 7 Punctuation Use of the comma, semi-colon, colon, apostrophe, exclamation mark, question mark and quotation marks 2 8 Word formation Change of one part of speech to the other: from Verbs to Nouns, Nouns to Verbs, Adjectives to Nouns, Nouns to Adjectives, Verbs to adverbs, and Adverbs to Verbs 2 9 Affixation Prefixes and Suffixes and new word formations 2 10 Nominal Compounds Common nominal compound 2 11 Paragraph Writing Descriptive Paragraph on various related topics.
-2 Total 24
+7 Punctuation Use of the comma, semi-colon, colon, apostrophe, exclamation mark, question mark and quotation marks 2 8 Word formation Change of one part of speech to the other: from Verbs to Nouns, Nouns to Verbs, Adjectives to Nouns, Nouns to Adjectives, Verbs to adverbs, and Adverbs to Verbs 2 9 Affixation Prefixes and Suffixes and new word formations 2 10 Nominal Compounds Common nominal compound 2 11 Paragraph Writing Descriptive Paragraph on various related topics.
+2 Total

-4.1 Suggested Readings:

-- 1. Essential English Grammar with Answers by Raymond Murphy (Cambridge University Press) - 2.
+- 4.1 Suggested Readings: - 1.
+Essential English Grammar with Answers by Raymond Murphy (Cambridge University Press) - 2.
 English for Polytechnics by Dr Papori Rani Barooah (Eastern Book House Publishers) - 3.
 English Grammar by Annie Brinda (Cambridge University Press)

-1) Develop knowledge, skills, and judgment around human communication that facilitate their ability to work collaboratively with others.

-- 2) Understand and practice different techniques of communication. - 3) Practice and adhere to the 7Cs of Communication. - 4) Familiarize with different types of Communication. - 5) Understand and practice Interview Etiquettes.
+- 1) Develop knowledge, skills, and judgment around human communication that facilitate their ability to work collaboratively with others. - 2) Understand and practice different techniques of communication. - 3) Practice and adhere to the 7Cs of Communication. - 4) Familiarize with different types of Communication. - 5) Understand and practice Interview Etiquettes.